How do mortgages work in the UK?

 • Interest-only mortgages: With this type of mortgage you only pay the interest on the loan.
 At the end of the mortgage term you’re expected to repay the capital.
 It’s totally up to you how you save for this – investment, inheritance or saving in a high-interest account – but if you’re relying on investments it takes on a whole new element of risk.

-Different types of mortgages?
+What are the different types of mortgages?

 Fixed rate

 These fix the rate of interest you pay – usually for the first two to five years – although longer-term deals are available.
+This is usually best for first time buyers as you know exactly what your costs will be each month.

 • Pros: You can budget accurately without having to worry about a sudden increase in your monthly payments if interest rates rise.